 After the first partition of Rzeczpospolita in 1772, when the eastern part of Belarus was conquered by the Russian Empire, the Belarusian Uniate Church, which 80% of the population belonged to and which held religious services in Belarusian, was practically destroyed.
-This caused mass shootings of peasants who refused to convert to the Eastern Orthodox Church, beatings to death with rods, and so on.
+This led to mass shootings of peasants who refused to convert to the Eastern Orthodox Church, beatings to death with rods, and so on.
 The repressions continued unabated over the next 100 years.

 Similar processes took place in Ukraine in the 19th and early 20th centuries.
-However, modern Russian ideologists completely ignore these facts, just as they ignore the modern understanding of nations, making a fatal scientific and political mistake.
+However, modern Russian ideologists completely ignore these facts, just as they ignore the contemporary understanding of nations, making a fatal scientific and political mistake.

-The losses of Belarusian culture from being a part of the Russian Empire and the USSR are tremendous: in the 18th–19th centuries, countless art and book collections were expropriated by Russia; an unimaginable number of paintings, sculptures and books printed in ancient times were burnt.
-In the 1920s–1930s, numerous works of Belarusian poets, writers and composers were burnt as well.
+The losses of Belarusian culture from being a part of the Russian Empire and the USSR are tremendous: in the 18th–19th centuries, countless art and book collections were expropriated by Russia; an unimaginable number of paintings, sculptures, and books printed in ancient times were burnt.
+In the 1920s–1930s, numerous works of Belarusian poets, writers, and composers were burnt as well.
 In the 1920s–1950s, archival documents were destroyed.
-The historical downtowns of Kyiv and Minsk, devastated during World War II, were not rebuilt, while the restoration of 15 ancient Russian towns was specifically approved by a special decree as early as November 1945.
+The historical downtowns of Kyiv and Minsk, devastated during World War II, were not rebuilt, while the restoration of 15 ancient Russian towns was approved by a special decree as early as November 1945.

-The eminent French historian Alain Besançon wrote: “The Soviet regime launched an attack on the Ukrainian language… It managed to russify Kiev, Kharkov and other major cities (evidence of this is that I present the Russian spelling of these proper names) – both by immigration of Russians to Ukraine, and by forcing Ukrainians to use only Russian in scientific and technical activities, as well as in various public spheres of life.”
+The eminent French historian Alain Besançon wrote: “The Soviet regime launched an attack on the Ukrainian language… It managed to russify Kiev, Kharkov, and other major cities (evidence of this is that I present the Russian spelling of these proper names) – both by immigration of Russians to Ukraine and by forcing Ukrainians to use only Russian in scientific and technical activities, as well as in various public spheres of life.”

-If we replace the word “Ukrainian” with “Belarusian”, we get an accurate description of what Russia has done to the Belarusian language.
+If we substitute the word “Ukrainian” with “Belarusian”, we get an accurate description of what Russia has done to the Belarusian language.
 In the 1960s, there were no more Belarusian-speaking schools and universities in Belarusian cities – the cities became Russian-speaking.
 It is in this way that we have become “very much alike”.